qmacro/managed-associations-in-cap/flow.md

 [WARNING] srv/main.cds:5:10: An association can't have cardinality "to many" without an ON-condition (in entity:“Z.Authors”/element:“books”)
 ```

 See the [(One-)To-Many Associations](https://cap.cloud.sap/docs/guides/domain-models#one--to-many-associations) section of Capire for details.
-Both warnings relate to the same issue (the `Association to many bookshop.Books`), just from two different perspectives, in the `srv/extend.cds` and `srv/main.cds` files.
+Both warnings relate to the same issue (the `Association to many bookshop.Books`), just from two different perspectives:

+* in the `srv/extend.cds` file
+* in the `srv/main.cds` file

-There have, though, been some additions to the metadata.
+Despite these warnings, there have, though, been some additions to the metadata.

 In the `EntityContainer` area, the `Authors` `EntitySet` now has a `NavigationPropertyBinding` pointing to the `Books` `EntitySet`.
 So instead of just: